 Since our inception, we have incurred significant losses and negative cash flows from operations.
-We have an accumulated deficit of \$1.12 billion through December 31, 2023.
+We have an accumulated deficit of \$1.54 billion as of December 31, 2024.
 We expect to incur substantial additional losses in the future as we conduct and expand our research and development activities.
 We believe that our existing cash, cash equivalents and marketable securities will be sufficient to enable us to fund our projected operations through at least the twelve months following the filing date of this Form 10-K, including our existing commitments as outlined below.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 In the longer term, we anticipate that we will need substantial additional resources to fund our operations and meet future commitments.

 Our existing commitments primarily relate to our obligations under existing lease agreements, and certain clinical and manufacturing agreements, including the DMSA with Lonza Sales AG ("Lonza") for the development and manufacture of biologic products.
-As of December 31, 2023, operating lease liabilities were \$52.2 million.
-Under the SLC lease which was executed in April 2023, we have future undiscounted lease payments totaling approximately \$13.4 million.
-Under the DMSA with Lonza, and certain other clinical and manufacturing agreements, we had total non-refundable purchase commitments of \$74.0 million as of December 31, 2023, with certain amounts subject to cost sharing with Takeda.
-Further, in the normal course of business, we enter into various firm purchase commitments primarily related to research and development activities.
+As of December 31, 2024, the operating lease liability was \$45.0 million and the finance lease liability was \$9.3 million.
+Under the DMSA with Lonza, and certain other clinical and manufacturing agreements, we had total non-refundable purchase commitments of \$63.0 million as of December 31, 2024, with certain amounts subject to cost sharing with Takeda.
 While the lease obligations span multiple years, the majority of the purchase commitments with Lonza and other clinical and manufacturing agreements are due within twelve months, with some spanning several years.
-These commitments are more fully described in Note 8, "Commitments and Contingencies" to the consolidated financial statements included in Item 8. of this Annual Report on Form 10-K.
+Further, we may be required to make contingent payments under existing arrangements upon the achievement of defined clinical, regulatory and commercial milestones in certain programs, including contingent consideration payments to former shareholders of F-star under the F-star Gamma license, and milestone and royalty payments to Genentech under the Genentech License Agreement.
+These commitments are more fully described in Note 4, "Acquisition, License Agreement and Research and Development Funding Collaboration Agreement" and Note 7, "Commitments and Contingencies" to the consolidated financial statements included in Item 8. of this Annual Report on Form 10-K.